ranranrunforit/AI-Infra/mlops_pipeline/README.md

 # model-server

+# Verify the Switch
+docker images.
+# If you see a lot of "k8s.gcr.io" images, it worked.
+# If you only see your own local images, it failed.
+Stop here.

+# Build the Image (Again)
+Since we are now "inside" Minikube, building here saves it where Kubernetes can instantly see it. docker build --no-cache -f Dockerfile.model -t model-serving-api:latest .

 # Delete the Broken Pods
 # Now that the image is definitely there, kill the stuck pods to force a restart.
 kubectl delete pod -n ml-serving -l component=model-server